 Two ADD alternative treatments that show promise in increasing children's attention and focusing abilities include biologic and auditory feedback.
 These may also prove effective as an adult ADD treatment.

 Neurofeedback, a biologic feedback technique, uses electronic devices that teach the child or adult to control his brain wave activity.
-Through attending several of these 50 minute sessions, the patient learns which brain wave activity indicates full focus and concentration.
-A number of small research studies have indicated considerable reduction in inattention, impulsiveness, and restlessness.
+Through attending several of these 50-minute sessions, the patient learns which brain wave activity indicates full focus and concentration.
+A number of small research studies have indicated a considerable reduction in inattention, impulsiveness, and restlessness.

 Interactive Metronome and Musical Therapy utilize sound feedback to improve attention span and focusing ability.
 Children complete a series of exercises in rhythm to a computer-generated beat while wearing headphones and hand and foot sensors.
 Preliminary studies indicate this technique to benefit children by improving attention, language comprehension, and reducing negative behaviors.

 Gluck, S. (2012, January 11).
 Natural Remedies for ADHD: Alternative Treatments for ADHD, HealthyPlace.
 Retrieved on 2019, June 18 from https://www.healthyplace.com/adhd/adhd-children/natural-remedies-for-adhd-alternative-treatments-for-adhd